IIITLucknowSWEngg/CSITTeam022/Assignment 1/URD.md

 ### **4.1 User Authentication and Management**
 - **Registration and Login**: Users must be able to register on the platform using their email, phone number, or social media accounts.
 - **Profile Management**: Users should have access to update personal information, view order history, and manage prescriptions.
-- **Role-based Access Control**: Different user roles (customer, doctor, pharmacy, admin) will have specific access levels and functionalities.
+- **Role-based Access Control**: Different user roles (customer, pharmacy, admin) will have specific access levels and functionalities.

 ### **4.2 Product and Medicine Search**
 - **Search Functionality**: Users must be able to search for medicines by name, category, or ailment.